askui/askui-dev-docs/docs/versioned_docs/version-0.18.0/general/01-Getting Started/Installing AskUI/getting-started.md

 ## Prerequisites

 Check if you have the following requirements, before you start the process.
 - You need an AskUI account.
 Don't have one?
-Register for a free trial [here](https://www.askui.com/demo)!
+Sign up for a [7-day free trial here](https://www.app.askui.com)!
 - Make sure you have Administrator privileges on the computer, where you want to use AskUI.
 - Consider using an IDE.
 We recommend [Visual Studio Code](https://code.visualstudio.com/).